-Although older literature indicates that soya bean is nodulated exclusively by slow-growing rhizobia (Bradyrhizobium spp.; initially called 'cowpea-type rhizobia') it is now well established that the fast-growing Sinorhizobium fredii can also form effective nodules with the crop.
+Although older literature indicates that soya bean is nodulated exclusively by slowgrowing rhizobia (Bradyrhizobium spp.; initially called 'cowpea-type rhizobia') it is now well established that the fast-growing Sinorhizobium fredii can also form effective nodules with the crop.
 Soya bean genotypes differ enormously in their ability to nodulate with indigenous rhizobia in soils.
 The ability to nodulate spontaneously and prolifically with indigenous rhizobia is known as the 'promiscuous' character, compared with the 'specific' character of soya bean types that normally require inoculation with a specific type or with a few specific types of rhizobia in order to grow well.
-However, it has now been established that all soya bean genotypes nodulate determines the extent of their promiscuity.
+However, it has now been established that all soya bean genotypes nodulate to some extent with indigenous rhizobia, but the diversity of strains with which they can nodulate determines the extent of their promiscuity.
 Rates of N2-fixation in soya bean are greatest in the more luxuriant and late maturing genotypes.
 Studies conducted in Nigeria have measured a N2-fixation rate of 126 kg of N per ha for an uninoculated late-maturing soya bean line.